reeebot/udacity-project-01/README.md

 # PROJECT 01 - UDACITY - TIM MEIJOME
-udacity project 01 by tim meijome creates website showing the newest released movies. each movie has a poster, a trailer, and an overview.
+udacity project 01 by tim meijome creates website showing newly released movies, with poster, trailer, and overview for each.

 ## about
 retrieve_movies.py